 An email is sent out in February regarding a call for abstract reviewers (to both current and recent members), which includes a link for volunteering to review abstracts.
 Abstracts are peer-reviewed by all SPER members who volunteer.
 Each reviewer is asked to review about 20 abstracts on average.
 Those who have a conflict of interest on a particular abstract are asked to opt out.
 SPER defines a conflict of interest as co-authorship on an abstract or having published with an abstract author within the last two years.

 All abstracts, regardless of their score, are reviewed by the SPER Program Committee.
 The content and number of oral abstract selections vary each year and depends on space constraints at meeting site.
 Criteria for selection involve: significance, innovation, impact, and appropriateness for SPER audience.
+SPER Executive Committee and the Equity Advisory Board are working on a more objective scoring system with specific evaluation criteria.
 SPER typically has at least two oral abstract sessions (plenary sessions) at every Annual Meeting.
 Each year, sessions are a mix of symposia and plenaries.
 The Program Committee can decide whether to 1) invite a specific individual to chair or moderate a session and pick abstracts for that session, or 2) select a set of abstracts in advance and then reach out to a set of possible chairs/moderators after selection of abstracts.

 SPER executive board members may submit their nominations for session chairs/moderators in a “blinded” fashion to the Program Committee.
 Starting in 2020, SPER made an effort to have co-moderators for each oral abstract session (see #3 below).
 The nominations are then compiled and summarized, and the final selection of session moderators is made by the SPER president with input from the Program Committee based on the following criteria: